socalledsound/nu-scripts/week1/02-functional foundations/w1-v-03-pure-functions+side-effects.md

 logMessage() // hi
 logMessage('we will be using this soon') // we will be using this soon [VO]
 And those input parameters can have default values!
+So here, you see, we've got a parameter named msg and it has a default value of hi.
+So if I don't pass in any value, then that default value will be the value of the parameter, but if I do pass in a value, the value that I pass in will be the value of the parameter.

 [SC]
 function sum(a,b){